emidombek/nomada-photo/docs/README.md

  ## Future Improvements

- In the future (once I have completed my Diploma)these are the following improvements I would like to add:
+ In the future (once I have completed my Diploma)these are the following improvements I would like to implement:

  - Add a favicon
  - Implement a fully functional form